 - 1. All students must audition for the major in dance, including transfer students. - 2.
 Dance majors must meet all the requirements in the dance major curriculum for the degrees in dance.
 For transfer students, this may mean additional semesters to complete all of the required courses. - 3.
-In order to receive credit for transfer of dance courses, students must provide the following to the transfer dance major advisor\: - a. a transcript with the dance course titles and credit hours - the course description for each course from the bulletin of the university catalog where the courses were taken - to determine content and equivalency to similar UGA courses - c. a course syllabus for each course completed to determine contact hours per week meeting time in order to assess equivalency to similar UGA courses - 4.
+In order to receive credit for transfer of dance courses, students must provide the following to the transfer dance major advisor: - a. a transcript with the dance course titles and credit hours - b. the course description for each course from the bulletin of the university catalog where the courses were taken to determine content and equivalency to similar UGA courses - c. a course syllabus for each course completed to determine contact hours per week meeting time in order to assess equivalency to similar UGA courses - 4.
 Transfer of dance courses is not automatic.
 Courses must be evaluated and deemed equivalent to the UGA curriculum. - 5.
 Transfer credits cannot be increased from the credit hours listed on the transcript; such as, if a ballet course for 1 credit is transferred, it cannot be the equivalent of a 2 credit UGA ballet course. - 6.
-All dance majors will have a Second Year Review, which occurs after the completion of three full semesters in the UGA Department of Dance.
-This applies to transfer students also.
-In the fourth semester at UGA, after the completion of three semesters in the dance major curriculum, intended dance majors will be reviewed, the progress evaluated and will receive notification of their status for continuation in the major. - 7.
+All dance majors will have an annual review.
+SEE ANNUAL REVIEWS on page 4. - 7.
 In general, transfer students should expect to be in school the additional amount of time needed to complete all of the requirements for the major.
 Summer school courses may be taken to assist the time needed, but all summer courses must offer university credit and must be approved PRIOR to enrollment.

-\ In June 2018, the Franklin College began a new online system for the transfer course evaluation process.
+^{} In June 2018, the Franklin College began a new online system for the transfer course evaluation process.
 During transfer orientation, with the advisor's guidance, students are provided with a link to complete an online form for each identified course which is routed to the department transfer advisor for evaluation.